mccurcio/mccurcio.github.io/pages/index.md

 # MC's Data Science Study Site

-**Goals for this site are to**:
+**Goals for this site**:

 1. Share my learning journey via
    - [Articles](docs)
    - [Presentations](docs/resources/mcc-presentations)
    - [Posts by title](archive)

-2. Share my code snippets my own coding notes.
+2. Share my code snippets my own coding notes
    - I got inspiration from Chris Albon's [website](https://chrisalbon.com), Thanks Chris 👏

-3. Spur discussion and interactivity.
+3. Spur discussion and interactivity
    - Thanks to [VSoch](https://vsoch.github.io/docsy-jekyll/) for designing the Docsy-Jekyll theme 👏

 ---

 I am in the process of migrating and rewriting my material.

-*Oddly, I used writing to teach myself.
-However, my writing is a little formal (like myself at times),
+*My writing is a little formal (like myself at times),
 BUT I am striving to make it appealing*. 😉